Anisotropic thermal conduction in galaxy clusters with MHD in Gadget: Phenomenology of thermal conduction

 Please note, that we can easily regain the isotropic equation from this by setting $\kappa_\parallel = \kappa_\perp$ or $\bmath{\hat{B}} = \bmath{0}$.
 Plugging in the relation between parallel and perpendicular diffusion we derived earlier, it can be seen that all of our requirements are fulfilled.

 We reshuffle the terms for better handling.

 From section \ref{anisotropicthermalconduction} we know that within galaxy clusters mainly $\kappa_\perp \ll \kappa_\parallel$.
 However, we can not simply neglect the second term along the temperature gradient.
 Comparing the absolute values of the two terms we see, that except of $\kappa_\perp \ll \kappa_\parallel$ the first term contains a $\cos \theta$ which can be arbitrarily small and make both terms comparable in magnitude.
 If the magnetic field and the energy gradient are almost totally perpendicular, the second term dominates and can not be neglected.
+For further reference on how exemplary previous work (mostly on galaxy clusters) of the past 15 years has handled the different terms of thermal conduction please see \cite{Ruderman2000, Dolag2004, Schekochihin2008, Rasera2008, Parrish2009, Sharma2010, ZuHone2013, Suzuki2013, Komarov2014, ZuHone2015, Dubois2015, Kannan2015, Yang2015}.